The #aCreativeDC RESOURCES are field guides for the creative community:

 View past issues here

 Framing the visual art scene in Eastern DC is the official tagline, but East City Art is a mega-resource for the District-at-large.
 This is a must-subscribe – it emails out at various frequencies and includes arts events in all 4 quadrants, plus links to ECA-hosted content like interviews, guest posts, calls for entries, and 411 about their annual EMULSION Festival.
-Related/also recommended: @ReCreativeSpace Twitter, W8ACC's NL.
+Related/also recommended: @chacc_dc on Twitter; Duende District's online schedule.

 +++ art + cultural events, creative content

-Maketto is cultural hub (retail + coffee + restaurant + more) and they S T A Y active; subscribe to keep up with one of the quickest, cleanest, and to the point-iest newsletters to grace our inbox – we can't NOT point you in its direction.
-Related: Union Market's NL (scroll down to subscribe), The Lemon Bowl's monthly workshop email, and Upshur Street Books' event calendar.
+Maketto is a cultural hub (retail + coffee + restaurant + more) and they S T A Y active; subscribe to keep up with one of the quickest, cleanest, and to the point-iest newsletters to grace our inbox – we can't NOT point you in its direction.
+Related: The Lemon Bowl's monthly workshop email.

 Office of Partnerships & Grant Services Funding Alert